SAP-samples/cap-cds-hands-on/README.md

 When, where and why does one use CDL?
 To define CDS models that reflect the problem domain, the business entities that make up the solution landscape.
 Who is responsible for this?
-Teams of developers and domain experts combined;
+Teams of developers and business domain experts combined;
-between them the domain knowledge can be accurately expressed and modelled in a way that can be used as the foundation for a service, solution or application.
+between them the domain knowledge can be accurately expressed and modelled as the foundation for a service, solution or application.

 The exercises in this part help us understand better the context of domain modelling with CDS.